akka/akka/akka-docs/rst/java/lambda-actors.rst

 You can also acquire an :class:`ActorRef` for an :class:`ActorSelection` with the ``resolveOne`` method of the :class:`ActorSelection`.
-It returns a ``Future`` of the matching :class:`ActorRef` if such an actor exists (see also :ref:`actor-java-lambda` for Java compatibility).
+It returns a ``Future`` of the matching :class:`ActorRef` if such an actor exists (see also :ref:`scala-java-compat` for Java compatibility).
 It is completed with failure [[akka.actor.ActorNotFound]] if no such actor exists or the identification didn't complete within the supplied `timeout`.